Vault Description

 Trap – Razor Blade Mechanism:

-Trigger: Stepping on the pressure plate (unless bypassed)
+Trigger: Stepping on the plate without proper bypass.

 Well

-Breaking through the final section of stone would require a DC 20 Strength check (with appropriate tools) or DC 20 Intelligence ( Mason’s Tools) to plan and reinforce the breach.
+Final breach: DC 20 Strength (with tools) or DC 20 Intelligence (Mason’s Tools) to properly break and brace the stone.

 Vault Room